 Kolinsky and Red Sable.
 Nothing does the job better than a Kolinsky Sable, a term generally used to classify hairs that come from the tails of several northern Asiatic weasels.

-The long thick winter hair of the mail Siberian kolinsky found in the cold river valleys of northernmost Siberia, is used to make the most expensive brushes.
-These brushes are crafted only by the most experienced brush makers and you'll pay dearly for one.
+The long thick winter hair of the male Siberian Kolinsky found in the cold river valleys of northernmost Siberia, is used to make the most expensive brushes.
+These brushes are crafted only by the most experienced brush makers, and you’ll pay dearly for one.

-While all this talk of price may be somewhat alarming, let me emphasize that Kolinsky sable hair is simply unsurpassed in delivering the big three essentials; fluid retention, needle-sharp point, and springiness.
+While all this talk of price may be somewhat alarming, let me emphasize that Kolinsky sable hair is simply unsurpassed in delivering the big three essentials:

 If you can afford a Kolinsky in a size compatible with your style, I encourage you to buy one.
 If it’s beyond your thoughts, then consider the next category of sable brushes collectively known as Red Sables.
 These hairs come from the tail of the Asiatic weasel, and brush quality varies considerably from brand to brand.

-One thing remains certain: Red sables many not offer quite the level of quality or spring that marks the Kolinsky, but many red sables are of fine quality and make excellent brushes for water media.
+One thing remains certain: many Red Sables do not offer quite the level of quality or spring that marks the Kolinsky, but many Red Sables are of fine quality and make excellent brushes for water media.
 You simply have to find the brushes you like.

 Joining the weasels in the world’s coldest valleys are the Kazan squirrel and blue squirrel, and their tails also make outstanding watercolor brushes.

 While European watercolorists have long used squirrel hair, many American painters are just discovering its fine qualities.

 Squirrel hair, particularly blue squirrel,, is extremely soft and has tremendous capacity for holding large amounts of watery paint.
 For this reason, it makes an outstanding wash brush.